Jacques Rançon: Judgement in the Perpignan crimes

 The trial began on 5 March 2018, before the Perpignan Assize Court (Pyrénées-Orientales).
 Rançon appeared tired, withdrawn and ‘physically devastated’, having put on weight during his time in custody.
 The newspapers also wrote that Rançon appeared to be around 65–70 years old, whereas he was barely 58; he celebrated his 58th birthday during the trial.

 During the first few days, Rançon said little or nothing.
 The first victim to testify was Nadjet Ouatiki.
 She said that at the time she was preparing a cookery CAP and that she was walking along a road when Rançon approached her and pushed her into a ditch, even though he had been free for just four days and had just moved to Perpignan.
 Rançon repeated his confession to the murders of Mokhtaria Chaïb and Marie-Hélène Gonzalez.
 He again declared that he wanted to ‘make love’ to his victims, without mentioning rape.
 The psychiatric experts described him as ‘showing signs of perverse and sadistic deviance, but without any psychiatric pathology’.
 Rançon was therefore responsible for his actions.

-However, on 12 March, he finally apologised to his victims and their families.
+On 12 March, he expressed apologies to his victims and their families.
 He said: "Moktaria and Marie-Hélène should not have died.
 What I did was very serious".
 However, the families did not believe the sincerity of his apology, convinced that he was trying to ‘keep up appearances’.
 On 14 March, Marie-Hélène Gonzalez's two brothers, who had been present on the civil parties' bench since the opening of the proceedings, rushed towards Rançon's glassed-in box; one of them put his hand through an opening and tried to grab him by the neck, before being belted by the police.
 Inside the box, three other police officers protected Rançon.
 Sabrina, the victim who survived an attempted murder, took the stand on 15 March, describing Rançon as ‘evil incarnate’.
 She said that she had always promised herself that she would recognise the face of the man who had attempted to kill her.
 In the end, she broke down in tears and screamed, suspending the hearing until the following day.